llk23r/TaxSee/README.md

+# 👀 TaxSEE!
+(YSWIDT?)

+TLDR: 🚀
+Implementations:
-# GraphRAG in 1000 lines (AND A RAG ENGINE to build future RAG applications ~ WIP)
+- 🔨 Simple: A simple GraphRAG in 1000 lines (AND A RAG ENGINE to build future RAG applications ~ WIP), one file at app.py and it uses Neo4j and FAISS.
+(Used Milvus initially but switched)
+- 🏗️ Complex: A Config driven RAG engine that allows building pipelines for RAG in a plug and play manner (It has all the tests for the raw APIs and interfaces)
+Resources:
+- 📚 [resources.md](resources.md) - Many things I read and referred to in learning

-This implementation demonstrates a cutting-edge approach to Retrieval-Augmented Generation (RAG) combining multiple SOTA techniques for maximum accuracy and performance.
+✨ This implementation demonstrates a cutting-edge approach to Retrieval-Augmented Generation (RAG) combining multiple SOTA techniques for maximum accuracy and performance - It kinda works! 🎉

 ### 🎯 Key Features